tintinthong/efficient-programmer/README.md

 Some of these task require that I need to learn and understand new concepts, for example, learning a new framework.
 These are great vacuums of productivity.
 Hence, any learning will not be included and occur at my own time.

+#### Preparation

+Firstly, always always always think about solving your problems outside of the allocated schedule time.
+Encourage yourself to peek at your code even before you approach it.
+Secondly, always think about updating your master list with task.